jnaliboff/ATCSIndProj/README.md

 ## 2024-05-10
 Spent the day setting up my kaggle notebook and reviewing the introductory info on fastai.
 Next week I will begin work on the actual project.

+## 2024-05-15
+Implemented code snippets on Kaggle.
+I will continue to expand on the already built code that I copy and pasted